victorviterbo/miniRT/README.md

 - Implements ambient, diffuse, and specular lighting
 - Phong reflection model for realistic materials
 - Camera movement and multiple viewpoints
-- Saves the rendered image to a BMP file
 - Handles shadows and basic reflections

 ## 🎨 Supported Elements